hpfem/hermes/doc/src/hermes2d/examples/helmholtz-waveguide.rst

 		\overline{E_x} = 0.

-For the bounderies :math:`\Gamma_3, \Gamma_4` there are commonly used several types of boundery conditions:
+For the boundaries :math:`\Gamma_3, \Gamma_4`, the following types of boundary conditions can be used:

 Electric field (Dirichlet boundary condition)
 """""""""""""""""""""""""""""""""""""""""""""